datasciencecampus/synthgauge/README.md

 :lock: vs. :bar_chart:

-When generating synthetic data, there is generally a trade-off between privacy (i.ev. keeping sensitive information private) and utility (i.ev. ensuring the dataset is still fit for purpose).
+When generating synthetic data, there is generally a trade-off between privacy (i.e. keeping sensitive information private) and utility (i.e. ensuring the dataset is still fit for purpose).

 The metrics included in SynthGauge fall into these categories and work is